-The second step is to adapt the posture of the dummy to your desired position besides the position of 2D IR-TRACCs in your car by using the preprocessor of your choice.
+The second step is to adapt the posture of the dummy to your desired position in your car by using the preprocessor of your choice.
 You should not take care of penetrating parts and highly distorted elements.
 Save this dummy model to a separate file.